getumbrel/umbrel/APPS.md

 2. **How will users install/uninstall apps?**

     Users will not use the `scripts/app` CLI to install and uninstall.
 It's only meant for development use.
 They'll be able to install and uninstall the apps via a dedicated UI in their dashboard.

+3. **If I submit an app, will my PR be merged for sure?**

+    For now, we're only accepting app submissions from developers who have been specifically invited by us.
+Over time, we'll allow anyone to submit their app.

+    > Need an invite to submit your app?
+Get in touch with [@mayankchhabra](https://t.me/mayankchhabra) or [@lukechilds](https://t.me/lukechilds) on Telegram.

+4. **I need help with something else?**

+    Join our [developer chat](https://keybase.io/team/getumbrel) on Keybase, or get in touch with [@mayankchhabra](https://t.me/mayankchhabra) or [@lukechilds](https://t.me/lukechilds) on Telegram.